luigif/php-mysql-class-using-mysqli-extension/readme.md

 # Welcome

-This is a PHP MySQL class, which utilizes MySQLi.
+This is a fork of PHP MySQL class, which utilizes MySQLi.
+Fixes some bugs and allows for improvements of original class.

 ## Documentation